sketch-hq/SketchAPI/docs/pages/file-format-versioning.md

 ## Version history

-For information about how `appVersion` maps to document `version`, and how they relate to the new file format schema, head over to the [sketch-file-format](https://github.com/sketch-hq/sketch-file-format/#sketch-document-version-mapping) repo.
+See [sketch-file-format](https://github.com/sketch-hq/sketch-file-format/#sketch-document-version-mapping) documentation for information about how `appVersion` maps to document `version`.